What do we do with 1st Timothy 4:1 People?

 Do not neglect to show hospitality to strangers, for by this some have entertained angels without knowing it– Hebrews 13:1-2 NASB 1995

-Let’s just be real.
+Let’s be real.

-Church can be really hard.
+Church can be tough.

 Even if you’ve attended church forever and totally “get” church.
 Church can be hard.
 Finding a new church is even harder.
 Meeting new people is hard.
 Stepping into an environment where you don’t understand all the rules is hard.
 Putting yourself out there is hard.
 Knowing out how to fit in is hard.
 Making new friends is hard.
+All of those things are baked into finding a church home.

 Church is also important.

-It really is a nonnegotiable for a serious follower of Jesus.
-Jesus established church (Matthew 16:18, John 3:3).
-He told us what it should look like (Matthew 5-6, Matthew 18:15-17).
+Church really is a nonnegotiable for any serious follower of Jesus.
+Church is the place where unbelievers become believers and learn to obey all that Jesus taught .Church was Jesus’ idea (Matthew 16:18, John 3:3).
+He decided what it should look like (Matthew 5-6, Matthew 18:15-17).
 He prayed for it (John 17:1-25).
 He invested in it (Matthew 11:1, Mark 4:33).
 He died for it (Matthew 26-27, Mark 15, Luke 23, John 19, Matthew 14:22-33).
 He rose from the dead to redeem and empower it (Matthew 28, Mark 16, Luke 24, John 20.
 Then He sent His people out to build it (Matthew 28:16-20).

-It also makes the subsequent story super sad.
-I have a friend who is looking for a church.
-I won’t share the ghastly details but suffice it to say her reasons for leaving her church were one-hundred-percent valid.
-She attended four churches in nine weeks.
+My friend has attended four churches in nine weeks.
 She realized immediately the first two were a poor doctrinal fit.
 The third was tiny (not necessarily a problem).
-However, the pastor was also seriously unprepared (a problem).
+However, the pastor was also seriously unprepared (an actual problem).
 Number four was promising.
 The size was right, not too big, not too small.
 It was a healthy mix of age groups (young families, older adults, teens and young adults).
 The music was beautifully done and doctrinally on point.
 The sermon was solid and the doctrinal statement was sound.

 One problem.